Ange-Félix Patassé: 1960s–1970s: Rise to power

 Patassé joined the Central African civil service in 1959, shortly before independence.
 He became an agricultural engineer and agricultural inspector in the Ministry of Agriculture in July 1963, under President David Dacko.
 In December 1965, Dacko appointed him Director of Agriculture and Minister of Development.
 In 1966, Jean-Bédel Bokassa took power in a coup d'état.
 Patassé was the "cousin" of President Bokassa's principal wife, Catherine Denguiadé, and gained the confidence of the new president, serving in almost all the governments formed by Bokassa.
 After Bokassa's creation of the Council for the Central African Revolution (in imitation of the Libyan Revolutionary Command Council), Patassé was named a member of the Council of the Revolution with the rank of Prime Minister in charge of Posts and Communications, Tourism, Water, Forests, Hunting and Fishing, as well as Custodian of the Seats of State (4 September 1976 – 14 December 1976).
 During this period Patassé followed Bokassa in becoming a convert to Islam for a few months, and changed his name to Mustafa Patassé.
 After Bokassa became Emperor Bokassa I, Patassé was named Prime Minister and Head of the first Imperial Government.
 He remained in this position for 2 1/2 years, when a public announcement was made that Patassé had stepped down from office due to health problems.
 Patassé then left for France, where he remained in exile until the overthrow of Bokassa in September 1979.
 Shortly before Bokassa's overthrow, Patassé announced his opposition to the Emperor and founded the Front de Libération du Peuple Centrafricain (FLPC; Front for the Liberation of the Central African People).

 Emperor Bokassa was overthrown and President David Dacko restored to power by the French in 1979.
 Dacko ordered Patassé to be put under house arrest.
 Patassé attempted to escape to Chad, but failed and was arrested again.
 He was later released due to alleged health problems.

+Patassé government (1976–1978)

+The Patassé government was the first government of the Central African Empire, created immediately after Bokassa crowned himself Emperor.
+Patassé worked under strict imperial control, with Bokassa holding real power.
+His government was tasked with managing the transition from republic to empire, implementing imperial reforms, and preparing for the extravagant coronation of 1977.
+Growing internal tensions and Bokassa’s suspicions led to Patassé’s dismissal in July 1978, after which Henri Maïdou replaced him as Prime Minister.
+Which dismissed the cabinet.
+The cabinet was succeeded by the Henri Maïdou Cabinet.